Enterprise portfolio management

-The task of maturity model for managing portfolios, programs, and projects is to help companies assess the level of development of management now and develop an improvement plan for the future.
-The hierarchical structure allows to transform uncertain development goals into concrete tasks with measurable results.
+The task of the maturity model for managing portfolios, programs, and projects is to help companies assess the level of development of management now and develop an improvement plan for the future.
+The hierarchical structure allows the transformation of uncertain development goals into concrete tasks with measurable results.
 The model has a hierarchical structure and includes 7 process areas:

 - Management control

 - Benefit Management

 - Resource management

 Level 1 – process knowledge

 Level 3 – defined processes

 The benefit of using such models is that their flexibility allows an organization to evaluate all seven areas on three models, or to evaluate one or several areas on one or several models.
 This separation allows you to determine the level of efficiency of the company for a particular area, for example, resource management.
 The first step of maturity is resource management, starting with scheduling.
 It is also the simplest and almost the finest deliverable within a business entity.
 To create the controlled business model, that grows your ROI you, and any organization, for that matter, should develop deeper and broader project management practices to mature.
 These practices are also known as Enterprise Project Management.

 Sadly, even today, most businesses don’t start by laying the groundwork for future growth.
 Thus, every enterprise portfolio management effort starts with satisfying an immediate need to keep projects on track.
 Though it is simple, it is still essential to the building of an efficient project management practice.
 The current pace of life and economy dictates, that the “immediate needs” of business can be driven into more diverse areas, such as Demand Management, Business Intelligence, Capacity Planning, and Resource Management.